 This might be the most heartbreaking and inspiring message in a bottle I have ever heard of.
+It involves the deeply painful loss of not one, but two children.
 The chances of this particular connection seem astronomically small to me, and yet–here we are.
 No one should have to go through what these two mothers experienced.
 Even so, these incredibly strong and resilient women are so inspiring, I feel compelled to share their story.
-In addition to showcasing what amazing mothers and strong women they are, their story also shows just how powerful a simple message in a bottle can be.
+Their story also shows just how powerful a simple message in a bottle can be.

 The story begins with a happy little boy, Lucas, and his mother, Sascha, living in Glasgow, Scotland in November 2016, according to the Daily Mail.
 As you can see, Lucas was bright, healthy, and happy.

 But at the end of November, when Lucas’s family had finished hanging Christmas decorations, he became ill with a fever.
 But throughout the night, Lucas’s illness quickly progressed, and it became clear that this was no simple fever.
 When his mother, Sascha, discovered a rash on his stomach, she rushed Lucas to Glasgow’s Queen Elizabeth University Hospital.
 The hospital discovered that he had somehow contracted meningitis, and they treated Lucas aggressively with antibiotics for days.

 “On December 3,” the Daily Mail reported, “during the early hours the child they loved so much died from meningococcal septicaemia – a combination of meningitis and septicaemia, or blood poisoning.

 Well, many find it comforting to send a message in a bottle commemorating a lost loved one, as I have posted about before.
 So, months later, Sascha’s mother, Angela–Lucas’s grandmother–was in Turkey when she decided to send a message in a bottle commemorating Lucas into the Mediterranean.
 She sent the bottle to sea just two weeks after what would have been Lucas’s third birthday.